k98kurz/CRDTs/docs/pncounter.md

 # Positive-Negative Counter

-The Positive-Negative Counter (PNCounter) is a CRDT that tracks an integer that can be increased and decreased.
+The Positive-Negative Counter (`PNCounter`) is a CRDT that tracks an integer that can be increased and decreased.
 It does this by effectively tracking 2 Counters and subtracting one from the other.
 Like the Counter, this is fairly limited and useful primarily for composition into more useful CRDTs -- it does not track enough state to add concurrent increases as they create identical delta states.

 ## Usage

-To use the PNCounter, import it from the crdts library and instantiate.
+To use the `PNCounter`, import it from the crdts library and instantiate.

 ```python
 from crdts import PNCounter